 Counting the Clouds is a novel with a deaf hero.
 Born with auditory neuropathy, Neil’s rare condition was missed by the local doctor who just thought he was stupid.
 Bullied, laughed at and finally ignored he retreated into his own silent world where he thought in pictures rather than words.
 Because he didn’t know any.

 We think in words.
-In our heads, we plan, we remember, we love, mainly in words.
-It’s called our “internal voice”.
-But if you don’t know any words, what do you do?
+We plan, we remember, we love, mainly in words.
+It’s called our “internal voice” and, reading about it a few years ago, I started to wonder: what do you do if you don’t know any words?
 What does your brain run on?

-Some deaf people think partly in sign language, which is a cool idea.
+Some people with hearing loss think partly in sign language, which is a cool idea.
 But what if you don’t know how to sign either?
 What if you’ve never learnt how to communicate at all?
 You think in pictures, apparently.
-It’s all you’ve got.
+It’s all you’ve got left.

 Done?
-Was it the landscape at the top, all blues and greens, waves on the sea that never repeat and sunlight that tricks you into thinking it’s not about to rain?
-Or was it the magazine cover below, with its bright colours and firm, bold text?
-We’re all different.
-I’m 18 in that picture and even at that age I’d happily lie on the ground for hours and watch the clouds, preferably through sunglasses.
-The patterns never repeat and you can never guess what will happen next.
-Dreadful haircut…
+Was it the landscape at on the left, with the variation in tone down the sky, the ripples on the sea and the clouds that never repeat?
+Or was it the magazine cover, with its simple, bright colours and firm, bold text?
+I’m 18 in that picture and (if there weren’t any models around) I’d lie on the ground for hours then and watch the clouds, preferably through sunglasses.
+You can never guess what will happen next.
+Dreadful haircut though…

 “Counting the clouds“, my second novel, is about a young man, Neil, who is deaf but thinks himself just stupid.
 He grows up on a small Scottish island, with big skies and plenty of rain so I decided that clouds might mean a lot to him.
 He’s actually quite bright but he’s hasty and very unsure of himself and, when he does decide to become a photographer, he doesn’t listen to the women in his life.
 So not auto-biographical at all…